psibi/psibi.github.io/posts/lsp-mode.md

 Also, as part of the changes, I have written a separate user manual on how to use `lsp-mode` effectively with Terraform.
 This is the [official documentation page](https://emacs-lsp.github.io/lsp-mode/page/lsp-terraform-ls/).

-These are some of the documentation related pull requests:
+These are some documentation related pull requests:

 - [Initial documentation](https://github.com/emacs-lsp/lsp-mode/pull/3522)
 - [Revamp entire documentation for the terraform client](https://github.com/emacs-lsp/lsp-mode/pull/3540)